 Moreover, the different modes of treatment and two unique attachments allow you to treat your body and face easily without any hassle.

-Apart from this unique feature, both the Philips Lumea devices are pretty much same and give wonderful results.
+Apart from this unique feature, both the Philips Lumea devices are pretty much the same and give wonderful results.
 However, you may be able to find the 2007 model at a considerably cheaper price in the market.

 The table below compares the two products more precisely: